radar, radar equipment, navigation-188857.jpg

 Are there any legal requirements for certain boating electronics?

-• Research local regulations regarding emergency signaling devices and radio communication equipment
+• Check local regulations for emergency signalling devices and radio communication equipment